 New build property

-- The developer usually asks for an exchange of contracts within 28 days after you reserve a property.
+The developer usually asks for an exchange of contracts within 28 days after you reserve a property.
 You then complete the purchase and receive the keys to the property once it is ready to move in.

-- During those 28 days, the mortgage process and the legal checks have to be completed.
-However, if there is a genuine delay for a few days, the developer normally accepts an extended period.
+During those 28 days, the mortgage process and the legal checks have to be completed.
+However, if there is a genuine delay, the developer normally accepts an extended period.